 - When EDR in block mode (currently in private preview) is turned on, Microsoft Defender Antivirus is not used as the primary antivirus solution, but can still detect and remediate malicious items.

 - In Automatic disabled mode, Microsoft Defender Antivirus is not used as the antivirus app.
 Files are not scanned and threats are not remediated.

 If you are enrolled in Microsoft Defender ATP and you are using a third party antimalware product then passive mode is enabled because the service requires common information sharing from the Microsoft Defender Antivirus service in order to properly monitor your devices and network for intrusion attempts and attacks.

 When Microsoft Defender Antivirus is automatic disabled, it can automatically re-enable if the protection offered by a third-party antivirus product expires or otherwise stops providing real-time protection from viruses, malware or other threats.
 This is to ensure antivirus protection is maintained on the endpoint.
 It also allows you to enable limited periodic scanning, which uses the Microsoft Defender Antivirus engine to periodically check for threats in addition to your main antivirus app.

-In passive and automatic disabled mode, you can still manage updates for Microsoft Defender Antivirus; however, you can't move Microsoft Defender Antivirus into the normal active mode if your endpoints have an up-to-date third-party product providing real-time protection from malware.
+In passive mode, you can still manage updates for Microsoft Defender Antivirus; however, you can't move Microsoft Defender Antivirus into the normal active mode if your endpoints have an up-to-date third-party product providing real-time protection from malware.